aridoza/foundational-java/intro-design-patterns/README.md

 Let's look at some of the most famous patterns and see how they work.

-Let's get into pairs.
-Choose one of the following design patterns to research:
+Get into pairs and choose one of the following design patterns to research:

 - MVC
 - Singleton